Q-learning: Algorithm

 An episode of the algorithm ends when state $S_{t+1}$ is a final or terminal state.
 However, Q-learning can also learn in non-episodic tasks (as a result of the property of convergent infinite series).
-If the discount factor is lower than 1, the action values are finite even if the problem can contain infinite loops.
+If the discount factor is lower than 1, the action values are finite even if the problem can contain infinite loops or paths.

 For all final states $s_f$, $Q(s_f, a)$ is never updated, but is set to the reward value $r$ observed for state $s_f$.
 In most cases, $Q(s_f,a)$ can be taken to equal zero.

 Influence of variables

 Learning rate

 The learning rate or step size determines to what extent newly acquired information overrides old information.
 A factor of 0 makes the agent learn nothing (exclusively exploiting prior knowledge), while a factor of 1 makes the agent consider only the most recent information (ignoring prior knowledge to explore possibilities).
 In fully deterministic environments, a learning rate of $\alpha_t = 1$ is optimal.
 When the problem is stochastic, the algorithm converges under some technical conditions on the learning rate that require it to decrease to zero.
 In practice, often a constant learning rate is used, such as $\alpha_t = 0.1$ for all $t$.